mqvallieres/mqvlab_website/content/positions.en.md

 background in molecular biology, cell biology, cancer, genetics, RNA biology, immunology or bioinformatics could be a good fit.

-Important for co-op students: openings will not be posted on the Trivio system.
-Please contact us to inquire about co-op internship opportunities two semesters ahead of your expected internship start date.
+CO-OP STUDENTS: openings will not be posted on the Trivio system.
+Please contact us to inquire about internship opportunities two semesters ahead of your expected internship start date.

 Please state  **why you are interested in the lab** and share your